This BLOG On FHA Loans With Recent Late Payments Mortgage Guidelines Was PUBLISHED On May 21st, 2020

-- This excuse will fly with most mortgage loan underwriters.
+- This excuse will fly with most mortgage underwriters

-- However, a letter of explanation stating that you forgot to make your monthly credit payments will only show that you are financially irresponsible to the mortgage loan underwriter.
+However, a letter of explanation stating that borrower forgot to make monthly credit payments will only show that mortgage applicant is financially irresponsible to the underwriter.

-Just because you had recent late payments does not automatically disqualify you for a residential mortgage loan.
+Just because borrower had recent late payments does not automatically disqualify them for home loans:

-- Many mortgage lenders do have their own overlays when it comes to recent late payments.
+- Many lenders do have their own overlays when it comes to recent late payments

-- However, if your mortgage broker can submit your mortgage loan application and credit report to either Fannie Mae’s or Freddie Mac’s Automated Underwriting System and you get an approve/eligible per DU or LP FINDINGS, then you are set to go with a mortgage lender with no lender overlays.
+- However, if loan officer can submit mortgage loan application and credit report to either Fannie Mae’s or Freddie Mac’s Automated Underwriting System and get an approve/eligible per DU or LP FINDINGS, then borrowers are set to go with a lender with no overlays

-- There are many mortgage brokers who represent wholesale mortgage lenders with no mortgage lender overlays and will just go off the automated approval findings.
+GCA Mortgage Group is a direct lender with no overlays and will just go off the automated approval findings.